gohugoio/hugo/content/en/content-management/build-options.md

 Valid values are:

 never
-: The page will not be incldued in any page collection.
+: The page will not be included in any page collection.

 always (default)
 : The page will be included in all page collections, e.g. `site.RegularPages`, `$page.Pages`.